This is our policy for protecting young people under 18, and other vulnerable people

 In order to reduce the potential for misuse of images, the National Youth Arts Trust will;

-- use a parental/guardian permission form to obtain consent for a child to be photographed and videoed and that their image may be used on our website, in reports or social media pages
+- use a parent/guardian permission form to obtain consent for a child to be photographed and videoed and that their image may be used on our website, in reports or social media pages

 - obtain the child’s permission to use their image